Church of Azazel > Structure > History

 5. Dormant period, summer 2005 to March 2009

-6. Building a local in-person group, beginning April 2009
+6. First serious attempt at building a local in-person group, beginning April 2009

 1. Brief summary